kvn8888/NootropicResearch/Nootropics/Piracetam.md

 Piracetam is part of the racetams group and is a cyclic **derivative of the neurotransmitter [[GABA]]¹⁴**.
 However, its mechanism of action differs from that of endogenous [[GABA]]¹⁴.
 It is thought to help cells in the brain and blood vessels function better²⁴.
 During aging and in some diseases, the membrane that surrounds cells starts to get stiff.
 Cells with a stiff membrane do not function as well.
 Some scientists think that piracetam helps maintain the membrane that surrounds cells so that they continue to function well²⁴.

-In terms of its uses, piracetam is most commonly used for breath-holding attacks, seizure disorder (epilepsy), dizziness (vertigo), a learning disorder marked by difficulty reading (dyslexia), and a movement disorder often caused by antipsychotic drugs (tardive dyskinesia)².
-It is also used for dementia, schizophrenia, sickle cell disease, and many other conditions, but there is no good scientific evidence to support many of these uses².
+In terms of its uses, piracetam is **most commonly used for** **epilepsy**, **dizziness**, **dyslexia**, and tardive dyskinesia².
+It is also used for **dementia**, **schizophrenia**, **sickle cell disease**, etc, but there is **no good scientific evidence to support many of these uses²**.

 The effectiveness of piracetam varies.
 Some research shows that taking piracetam for 2-3 months helps to reduce breath-holding spells in young children².
 It also seems to improve some reading skills in children aged 7-14 years with dyslexia²⁸.
 However, the evidence to support its use for many conditions is unclear²[^10^].

 As for **side effects**, piracetam has been observed to cause hyperkinesia, weight gain, nervousness, somnolence, depression, and asthenia¹.
 Other common **side effects include diarrhea, drowsiness, insomnia, nervousness, depression, and muscle spasm⁵**.
 Some people may also experience adverse effects, **including depression, agitation, tiredness, dizziness, insomnia, anxiety, headaches, nausea, paranoia, and diarrhea⁸**.

-In terms of legality, piracetam is an uncontrolled substance in the United States, meaning it is legal to possess without a license or prescription¹¹²¹³.
+In terms of legality, **piracetam is an [[uncontrolled substance]]** in the United States, meaning it is legal to possess without a license or prescription¹¹²¹³.
 However, its use in food, supplements, medical devices, insecticides, infant formula, cosmetics, animal feed, animal drugs, tobacco products, and drugs is unlawful and constitutes an act of misbranding¹¹²¹³.
 It is not approved by the FDA for any medical or dietary use³⁴.

 Source: Conversation with Bing, 12/25/2023
 (1) What is piracetam used for? - Drugs.com. https://www.drugs.com/medical-answers/piracetam-3570384/.